Ahmetakaslan/Restful_Api_Test/README.md

 # Restful_Api_Test
-I crweather api and crypto  api
+I created a unifying api consisting of crypto api and weather api